csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 This chapter has introduced methods that an agent can use to select actions in environments that are deterministic, observable, static, and completely known.
 In such cases, the agent can construct sequences of actions that achieve its goals; this process is called **search**.

-• Before an agent can start searching for solutions, a **goal** must be identified and a well- defined **problem** must be formulated.
+- Before an agent can start searching for solutions, a **goal** must be identified and a welldefined **problem** must be formulated.

-• A problem consists of five parts: the **initial state**, a set of **actions**, a **transition model** describing the results of those actions, a **goal test** function, and a **path cost** function.
+- A problem consists of five parts: the **initial state**, a set of **actions**, a **transition model** describing the results of those actions, a **goal test** function, and a **path cost** function.
 The environment of the problem is represented by a **state space**.
 A **path** through the state space from the initial state to a goal state is a **solution**.

-• Search algorithms treat states and actions as **atomic**: they do not consider any internal structure they might possess.
+- Search algorithms treat states and actions as **atomic**: they do not consider any internal structure they might possess.

-• A general TREE-SEARCH algorithm considers all possible paths to find a solution, whereas a GRAPH-SEARCH algorithm avoids consideration of redundant paths.
+- A general TREE-SEARCH algorithm considers all possible paths to find a solution, whereas a GRAPH-SEARCH algorithm avoids consideration of redundant paths.

-• Search algorithms are judged on the basis of **completeness**, **optimality**, **time complex- ity**, and **space complexity**.
+- Search algorithms are judged on the basis of **completeness**, **optimality**, **time complexity**, and **space complexity**.
 Complexity depends on b, the branching factor in the state space, and d, the depth of the shallowest solution.

-• **Uninformed search** methods have access only to the problem definition.
+- **Uninformed search** methods have access only to the problem definition.
 The basic algorithms are as follows:

 **– Breadth-first search** expands the shallowest nodes first; it is complete, optimal for unit step costs, but has exponential space complexity.

 **– Uniform-cost search** expands the node with lowest path cost, g(n), and is optimal for general step costs.

 **– Depth-first search** expands the deepest unexpanded node first.
-It is neither com- plete nor optimal, but has linear space complexity. **Depth-limited search** adds a depth bound.
+It is neither complete nor optimal, but has linear space complexity. **Depth-limited search** adds a depth bound.

 **– Iterative deepening search** calls depth-first search with increasing depth limits until a goal is found.
 It is complete, optimal for unit step costs, has time complexity comparable to breadth-first search, and has linear space complexity.

 **– Bidirectional search** can enormously reduce time complexity, but it is not always applicable and may require too much space.

-• **Informed search** methods may have access to a **heuristic** function h(n) that estimates the cost of a solution from n.
+- **Informed search** methods may have access to a **heuristic** function h(n) that estimates the cost of a solution from n.

 **–** The generic **best-first search** algorithm selects a node for expansion according to an **evaluation function**.